 6. Consider college recruiting

-Recruiting from college campuses can help you discover upcoming talent for your industry, while also aligning your company with internship opportunities and campus connections.
-You can recruit from colleges in many ways, including attending career fairs, volunteering to speak at events for your industry, being featured on campus online job boards.
+Campus recruiting at colleges can help you discover upcoming talent for your industry, while also aligning your company with internship hiring opportunities and campus connections.
+You can recruit from colleges in many ways, including attending career fairs or job fairs, volunteering to speak at events for your industry, being featured on campus online job boards.

 7. Find passive candidates and let them know you want them

 Passive candidates are those who are currently employed and not actively looking for a job.
 These candidates will often be the most qualified and seem to be the perfect person for the job.
 Personally reaching out to them will show that you are truly interested in their talent and will be sure to grab their attention.
-Using social media and connections will help you identify these potential candidates as well as raise awareness for your company.
+Using social media and connections will help you in identifying a potential candidate as well as in raising awareness for your company.